leejoker/docker-mcp/README.md

   - Description: `remove an docker image by id`
   - Arguments: `id` (required string) - Docker image ID
   - Returns: Information about the removed image

+- **ImageSave**: Save or export a Docker image to local file
+  - Description: `save or export an docker image to local`
+  - Arguments:
+    - `url` (required string) - Docker image URL
+    - `file` (required string) - Local file path to save the image
+  - Returns: Object with the saved image path

 ### Container Management
 - **ContainerList**: List all Docker containers